Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

 If you're aiming for specialist inspector roles, you must have a relevant first degree followed by a postgraduate qualification and relevant work experience, or chartered membership of a relevant professional institution.

-A minimum grade C in maths at GCSE (or equivalent) is usually sought.
+A minimum grade C in maths and English at GCSE (or equivalent) is usually sought.

 You can enter this profession with a HND and at least two years' work experience in a relevant profession.
 A related professional qualification is beneficial.
 Entry is not possible without a degree or HND.